awsdocs/amazon-glacier-developer-guide/doc_source/example_glacier_Usage_UploadNotifyInitiate_section.md

 The following code example shows how to:
 + Create an Amazon S3 Glacier vault\.
-+ Configure the vault to publish notifications to an Amazon Simple Notification Service \(Amazon SNS\) topic\.
++ Configure the vault to publish notifications to an Amazon SNS topic\.
 + Upload an archive file to the vault\.
 + Initiate an archive retrieval job\.